 Having a dog is a joy, so having two should be twice the fun, right?
-Getting a second dog can definitely enrich your family, but before you do, consider the consequences of adding another canine to your household.
+Getting a second dog can definitely enrich your family, but before you go ahead with any changes, consider the consequences of adding another canine to your household.

 How will your current dog feel?

-Most dogs welcome a new sibling, but it’s not always smooth sailing.
+Most dogs will welcome a new sibling, but it is not always smooth sailing.
 The furry family member you have now will face many changes when a new dog enters the picture and may feel a bit displaced.
 He may not like sharing his territory, toys, food, resting places, or humans.
 Luckily, you can help him adjust to his new companion if you prepare in advance.

 What kind of dog should you get?

-Before choosing a new dog, think about what type will fit in with your existing family members - both two- and four-footed.
+Before choosing a new dog, think about what type will fit in with your existing family members - both two and four-legged.
 Does your home and yard have space for another dog?
-Do you have a large or small dog, and do you want a large or small dog?
+Do you have a large or small dog, and do you want to add a large or small dog?
 Do you have time to walk, feed, and play with another dog?
 Can you afford the additional expense of caring for another pet?
 Is your current dog physically able to interact with a pup or would an older, calmer dog be a better canine friend?

-What can you do to help the old and the new get along?
+What can you do to help the old and the new dogs get along?

-- Leave your current dog home!
+2. Leave your current dog home!
 There is no need to take your current dog along when you pick out a new dog.
-You don’t need to be distracted when choosing a new pet.
+You do not want to be distracted when choosing a new pet.
 Plus, think about the tense ride home!

-- Keep the dogs under control.
+4. Keep the dogs under control.
 Place each dog on a loose leash or head halter for the introduction.
-They shouldn’t feel hampered by the leash, but both individuals should have firm control of their dog.
+They should not feel overly hampered by the leash, but both individuals should have firm control of their dog.